Deuterocanonical books: Influence of early authors

 According to the monk Rufinus of Aquileia (c.
 400 AD) the deuterocanonical books were not called canonical but ecclesiastical books.
 In this category Rufinus includes the Wisdom of Solomon, Sirach, Judith, Tobit and two books of Maccabees.
-Rufinus makes no mention of Baruch or the Epistle of Jeremiah.
+Baruch is not specified by name in Rufinus's list, but it is in Cyril's, as though a part of Jeremiah, "Jeremiah, with Baruch, and the Lamentations and the Epistle."
+(Catech.
+4, §36.)

 Pope Innocent I (405 AD) sent a letter to the bishop of Toulouse citing deuterocanonical books as a part of the Old Testament canon.

 In the 7th century Latin document the Muratorian fragment, which some scholars actually believe to be a copy of an earlier 170 AD Greek original, the book of the Wisdom of Solomon is counted by the church.